Risk Management 101: Protecting Your Trading Capital

 1. The total risk you’re willing to take on the trade

-2. Where you’ll place your stop-loss (more on this in a bit)
+2. Where you’ll place your (more on this in a bit)

-For example, if you have a $10,000 account and you’re willing to risk 1% ($100) on a trade, and your stop-loss is 50 pips away on a forex trade, you can calculate the appropriate position size that will limit your loss to $100 if the stop-loss is hit.
+For example, if you have a $10,000 account and you’re willing to risk 1% ($100) on a trade, and your is 50 pips away on a trade, you can calculate the appropriate position size that will limit your loss to $100 if the is hit.

 Stop-Loss Orders: Your Safety Net